Pengeszikra/flogon-board/README.md

 Under each step draw one card some help some cause problem, and the profit depend on the solved problem score.
 Which is need to be a 42.
 If more you are fail.
 That's all.
+This is a good plane, but at the end we going to another direction.

 - open the app
 - make a few stepp on the table